gnanesh-16/gnanesh-16/README.md

 <!-------------About Me-------------------------------------->
 ## About Me

-Working at [@Amazon]([url](https://www.aboutamazon.com/)) as Machine Learning Data Scientist Associate 2 Software Engineer with expertise in building robust, scalable applications and system architecture.
+Working as a Machine Learning Data Scientist Associate 2 at [Amazon](https://www.aboutamazon.com/). past worked as Software Engineer with expertise in building robust, scalable applications and system architecture.
 Experienced in full-stack development with a strong foundation in software design patterns, data structures, and algorithm optimization.
 Proven track record of delivering production-grade solutions that balance technical excellence with business requirements.

 - **Current Focus:** Production-ready Systems & API Development
 - **Technical Growth:** Cloud Architecture, Distributed Systems & Performance Optimization